POURVEYANCE

 In Scotch law.
 Power.
 See LIEGE POUSTIE.
 A word formed from the Latin “potestas.”

-See DECLARATION.
+See PARAPHERNALIA.

 This site contains general legal information but does not constitute professional legal advice for your particular situation.
 The Law Dictionary is not a law firm, and this page does not create an attorney-client or legal adviser relationship.
 If you have specific questions, please consult a qualified attorney licensed in your jurisdiction.